 Ideal Resistance Values for Pull-up and Pull-down Resistors

 When the button is pressed, the input pin is pulled low.
-The value of resistor near the supply controls how much current you want to flow from VCC through the button, and then to ground.
+The value of the resistor near the supply controls how much current you want to flow from VCC through the button, and then to ground.
 High current will flow through the pull-up resistor if the resistance value is too low.
 It may cause unnecessary usage of power even when the switch is closed since the device will heat up.
 This condition is called a strong pull-up and should always be avoided when low power consumption is a requirement.

 When the button is not pressed, the input pin is pulled high.
 The value of the pull-up resistor controls the voltage on the input pin.
 When the switch is open and a high pull-up resistance value is combined with a large leakage current from the input pin, the input voltage can become insufficient.
 This is called having a weak pull-up.
 The pull-up resistor’s actual value depends on the impedance of the input pin that is closely related to the pin’s leakage current.